“No one will protect what they don’t care about, and no one will care about what they have never experienced.” — Sir David Attenborough

 Children who spend regular time in green spaces show healthier amygdala development, greater volume, more regulated function, and a more resilient stress response, compared to those who grow up with little access to nature.
 The result is lower rates of anxiety and depression, and greater emotional stability throughout life.

 The critical window is broadest before the age of eleven, when the brain retains its highest degree of plasticity.
 A landmark study tracking over 900,000 people found significantly lower rates of mental health disorders in adults who had greater exposure to green space in childhood.
 Nature, for the developing brain, is not a luxury.
-It is infrastructure.
+It’s a necessity for us to flourish.

-This is the science behind what parents and teachers have long sensed instinctively: that a child who has spent a morning outside is calmer, more focused, more themselves.
+The science behind this research is what parents and teachers have long sensed instinctively: that a child who has spent a morning outside is calmer, more focused, more themselves.
 Time in nature does not just feel good.
 It builds the brain that will carry that child through the rest of their life.

 Why camping, and why regularly?